tornadoweb/tornado/docs/guide/intro.rst

 The Tornado web framework and HTTP server together offer a full-stack alternative to `WSGI <http://www.python.org/dev/peps/pep-3333/>`_.
-While it is possible to use the Tornado web framework in a WSGI container (`.WSGIAdapter`), or use the Tornado HTTP server as a container for other WSGI frameworks (`.WSGIContainer`), each of these combinations has limitations and to take full advantage of Tornado you will need to use the Tornado's web framework and HTTP server together.
+While it is possible to use the Tornado HTTP server as a container for other WSGI frameworks (`.WSGIContainer`), this combination has limitations and to take full advantage of Tornado you will need to use the Tornado's web framework and HTTP server together.